Is Blood Pressure Self-Monitoring Feasible and Acceptable for Patients with HIV and Hypertension?

-Swaziland has adopted a differentiated service delivery approach to HIV program design, but although rates of HIV-HTN co-morbidity are high, there currently no plans to “differentiate” treatment for HTN, which is generally treated at the health facility level.
-If people living with HIV and HTN need to make frequent visits to health facilities for clinical monitoring and medication pickups for HTN, they will not achieve the benefits of differentiated care, even if their HIV services are largely delivered at the community level.
-If they are not eligible for differentiated care, a large percentage of older patients on ART will not benefit from this innovation.
+Eswatini has adopted a differentiated service delivery approach to HIV program design, but although rates of HIV-HTN co-morbidity are high, there currently no plans to differentiate treatment for HTN, which is generally treated at the health-facility level.
+If people living with HIV and HTN need to make frequent visits to health facilities for clinical monitoring and medication pickups for HTN, they will not achieve the benefits that differentiated service delivery (DSD) is meant to offer, even if their HIV services are largely delivered at the community level.
+If they are not eligible for DSD, a large percentage of older patients on ART will not benefit from this innovation.

-Working with the Swaziland MOH, CQUIN will test the feasibility and acceptability of a self-measured blood pressure package of care for patients with HIV and HTN in Swaziland.
+Working with the Ministry of Health, CQUIN will test the feasibility and acceptability of a self-measured blood pressure package of care for patients with HIV and HTN in Eswatini.

 The Big Picture

-This small pilot study is intended as a first step towards identifying ways to differentiate care for patients with both HIV and hypertension.
-If the self-monitoring package proves to be feasible and acceptable at the facility level, the next step will be to pilot its use at the community level, in the context of various differentiated care models.
+This small pilot study is intended as a first step towards identifying ways to differentiate service delivery for patients with both HIV and HTN.
+If the self-monitoring package proves to be feasible and acceptable at the facility level, the next step will be to pilot its use at the community level, in the context of various DSD models.

 For more information on the study, contact Miriam Rabkin at firstname.lastname@example.org.